FeernandoOFF/obsidian-garden/src/site/notes/Zettelkasten/Astro.md

 ## What is astro?
 Astro is a [[Framework\|Framework]] to build **static sites**.
 The interesting part is how easy it becomes to create static sites from different data sources, such as [[Zettelkasten/API\|API]]s, [[Zettelkasten/Markdown\|Markdown]] and MDX.
 And also the superpower of integrating **different frontend frameworks** and Libraries into the **same project**

-> Personally I'd use astro to create regular sites and even e-commerce websites that need high SEO
+> Personally I'd use astro to create regular sites and even e-commerce websites that are content-heavy

 ### Getting started